Do you live in an area which receives a lot of tourists, or is receiving a growing number of them every year?

 Step 2: Get Insured

 If you’re doing something which involves guiding people and there’s any potential for injury or loss, you’ll always need insurance to cover yourself.
 Assess your options thoroughly, and look into public liability insurance and group coverage and find the right insurance package for your business needs but make sure the insurance quote is reasonable enough.
 This is a step you don’t want to miss.

 Step 3: Connect with Potential Buyers

-Getting the word out about your tours is easier than it has ever been.
+Getting the word about your tours is easier than it has ever been.
 Thanks to the internet, and the fact that virtually everyone is connected today, you can promote your ideas to millions of people on the move.

 Market your local travel tour business by harnessing the power of:

 Tripadvisor – Create a page for your tour or activity, do a few freebies and ask your clients to review it favourably.
 This will quickly get the word out to lots of people that your activity is something worth doing while in town.

 Air BnB – If you have a spare room at your home you can score a double win.
 People will pay to come stay in your spare room for a fair price, and this means you have a chance to promote your tour or activity to them.
 Just create a poster or some leaflets, with the help of digital print services, and distribute them to everyone who comes to stay with you.

 A Blog/Website – The best way to get the word out and promote your tour in the long-term is to start a blog.
 Create posts which show real people having fun, describe what you did, and include some high-definition images, and people will soon be contacting you for more information.
 It can take some time to build a winning blog, but it is worth it.